shivan-s/shivan.xyz/content/posts/technology-renaissance/index.md

 That means the platform relies on our engagement.
 Any they are competiting for it with other platforms.

-Don't mistake engagement with good user experience.
+Don't mistake engagement with good [user experience](https://en.wikipedia.org/wiki/User_experience).

 Yes, the experience has to be good for you to stay on it.

-But, if you are on the platform for longer than you want to be, I'd argue this is a poor [user experience](https://en.wikipedia.org/wiki/User_experience).
-This is because you had an objective of using the platform, for a certain objective (e.g. checking a time and locatio for an event), but you are psychologically, hijacked to waste time doing other activities (e.g. scrolling memes).
+However, if you are on the platform for longer than you want to be, I'd argue this is a poor user experience.
+This is because you had an objective of using the platform, for a certain objective (e.g. checking a time and locatio for an event), but you are psychologically hijacked to waste time doing other activities (e.g. scrolling memes).

-Another example brings this home: [Reed Hastings](https://en.wikipedia.org/wiki/Reed_Hastings), CEO of [Netflix](https://en.wikipedia.org/wiki/Netflix), said: "so we actually compete with sleep".
+Not dissimilar to Facebook: [Reed Hastings](https://en.wikipedia.org/wiki/Reed_Hastings), CEO of [Netflix](https://en.wikipedia.org/wiki/Netflix), said: "so we actually compete with sleep".
 You would rather be sleeping, but just one more episode...

 If your wellbeing and sanity isn't the top priority, then what does this lead to?

-I call it a **technology malaise**.
+I call it **technology malaise**.
 And I think its a shared experience in society today.

 And it's a difficult problem to tackle.
 I've tried ditching social media, but it only turns into a short hiatus.